Immigration Lawyer Chicago/ Resources/ News/ All You Need to Know About the EAD Automatic Extension

 To learn how to fill out Form I-765, click here.

 An EAD is an important document that grants the opportunity to work in the United States, providing support and the chance to strengthen personal and professional goals.
-If you want to work in the United States or have questions about submitting Form I-756, contact the immigration attorneys at Scott D. Pollock & Associates P.C. today.
+If you want to work in the United States or have questions about submitting Form I-756, contact the immigration attorneys in Chicago at Scott D. Pollock & Associates P.C. today.

 If you qualify for the extension program, you may get an automatic extension if your EAD is about to expire or your application is pending.
 USCIS declared this as the Temporary Final Rule (TFR).
 You need to have filed your Form I-765 on time.